hai-vr/hvr-ik/README.md

 so that you can replay the same pose.

 As an extra, you can convert a pose to an animation clip.
 First, open the animation clip editor in a visible tab.
-Then, in the inspector, select the *HIK Full Tiger* component, and click the *Create animation clip from pose* button.
+Then, in the inspector, select the *HIK Full Tiger* component and click the *Create animation clip from pose* button.
 You can then copy the keyframes.

 The animation clip may not be a faithful 1:1 copy of the pose as it may handle twist differently, but I am not entirely sure where the discrepancy comes from.